-But before we get into the nitty-gritty, let me save you a LOT of time, energy and sanity by saying this…
+It’s time to get your tighty-whities on because TODAY, you’ll learn to pick the BEST white for your cabinets or walls!
+But, before we get into the nitty-gritty, let me save you a LOT of time, energy, and sanity by saying this…

-If you already have something painted white in your room, ie: trim or cabinets and are NOT repainting them, I would HIGHLY SUGGEST that you paint, whatever it is you want to paint, the exact same colour.
+If you already have something painted white in your room, i.e., trim or cabinets, and are NOT repainting it, I would HIGHLY SUGGEST that you paint, whatever it is you want to paint, the exact same color.